-The Young Americans College of the Performing Arts is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+The Young Americans College of the Performing Arts is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 428 J Street, Suite 400, Sacramento, CA 95814, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Additional information about accreditation, including the filing of complaints against member institutions, can be found at: www.accjc.org

-The Young Americans College of the Performing Arts is a private institution licensed to operate by the California Bureau of Private Postsecondary Education.
+The Young Americans College of the Performing Arts is a private institution approved to operate by the California Bureau of Private Postsecondary Education in compliance with state standards as set forth in the CEC and 5, CCR.